JC5671/Commission-Work-Accounting-Application/README.md

 - **Statistics**

 	The statistics show the weekly pay, pay per job, and equivalent hourly rate.
-To achieve this, it retrieves the data from the database in different queries, then does a quick numpy operations like `np.average()` and `np.median()`.
+To achieve this, it retrieves the data from the database in different queries, then does quick numpy operations like `np.average()` and `np.median()`.

 	- For Weekly Pay